spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/9-cluster-rbac.md

       * Users: These are global, and meant for humans or processes living outside the cluster.
       * Groups: Set of users.
       * Service Accounts: Kubernetes uses service accounts to authenticate and authorize requests by pods to the Kubernetes API server.
 These are namespaced and meant for intra-cluster processes running inside pods.
   * Subject Name: Custom name to identify a subject.
 A single RoleBinding can have multiple subjects.
 “Confirm” the information to complete the creation of the ClusterRoleBinding.

-### Steps to set up Namespace Based RolesBinding (Namespaces)
+## Conifgure role bindings

 Users can now allocate CPU and Memory quota for each namespace at the cluster level.

 * Select Cluster Settings -> RBAC -> Namespace
 * Create a namespace with a custom name and add it to the list of the namespace by clicking on “add to the list”
 * Allocate resources to the created namespace (CPU and Memory).